Music of Afghanistan: Classical

 The second group, Mohali (folk) music was more diverse.
 It contained various folkloric and regional styles which had evolved indigenously without outside influence.
 These styles include Qataghani, Logari, Qarsak etc. which are specific to a region & linguistic group in Afghanistan.
 Some prominent artists in this category were Hamahang, Beltoon etc. Many other singers, however, who do not belong to this genre, have dabbled in recording songs in the Qataghani, logari, qarsak etc. styles.
 Each of these forms had its own scale (they did not use the classical Indian raga scale, nor did they use the western major/minor scale) and mainly consisted of well known songs whose composition and lyrics had evolved organically over centuries.
 The lyrics, though deep, were often simple and lacked the poetic sophistication of the great Persian & Pashto poetic traditions.

 The most popular musical traditions in Afghanistan is the pure Afghan musical style.
 The pure Afghan musical style was popularized by the Afghan singer Ahmad Zahir.
 The style borrows from many other musical traditions such as the Indian, Iranian, Middle Eastern, and folkloric Afghan traditions, but it fuses these styles into a sound that is unique to Afghanistan and suits the lyrical, poetic, rhythmic, and orchestral tastes of both afghan Dari and afghan Pashto speakers.
 Apart from Ahmad Zahir, the most successful contemporary proponent of this style of Farhad Darya.
 However, the progenitor of this musical tradition was another Afghan singer named Abdul Rahim Sarban.
-Sarban's songs set the template for the unique Persian-language Afghan musical sound that characterizes the most popular Afghan musical genre today.
+Sarban songs set the template for the unique Persian-language Afghan musical sound that characterizes the most popular Afghan musical genre today.
 Sarban chose poetry from the great classical Persian/Dari poets and set them to compositions which incorporated elements of Western jazz and belle chanson with the mohali (regional) traditions of Afghanistan.
 Up until then, Afghanistan had been mainly a borrower of styles from Iran, India and other countries.
-With Sarban's arrival, Afghan music reached such a height that renowned artists from major cultural centres such as Iran borrowed his songs and covered them for their audiences (for instance Iran's singer Googoosh covered a number of Sarban's songs, most famously his "Ay Sarban Ahesta Ran").
+With Sarbanes arrival, Afghan music reached such a height that renowned artists from major cultural centres such as Iran borrowed his songs and covered them for their audiences (for instance Iran's singer Googoosh covered a number of Sarban songs, most famously his "Ay Sarban Ahesta Ran").

 Sarban's musical style was effectively adopted by Ahmad Zahir, Ahmad Wali, Nashenas, Afsana, Seems Tarana, Jawad Ghaziyar, Farhad Darya, and numerous other Afghan singers, and transformed into a genuine recognizable Afghan musical style.